-Primary biodiversity data is crucial to understanding biogeographic patterns of species richness and for being able to predict impacts of climate change or antropogenic activity on biodiversity.
+Primary biodiversity data is crucial to understanding biogeographic patterns of species richness and for being able to predict impacts of climate change or anthropogenic activity on biodiversity.

 Tropical East Africa has a very rich flora with important hotspots.
 In this study, researchers use plant data from GBIF and other sources to assess the completeness and collection patterns in the region.

-Species richness was the most important factor in explaining both collection density (positive correlation) and inventory imcompleteness (negative correlation) across the region.
-The authors highlight the importance of digitization and prioritizing future collection efforts, especially in low-density areas of in Kenya and Tanzania.
+Species richness was the most important factor in explaining both collection density (positive correlation) and inventory incompleteness (negative correlation) across the region.
+The authors highlight the importance of digitization and prioritizing future collection efforts, especially in low-density areas of Kenya and Tanzania.